dotnet/efcore/.github/ISSUE_TEMPLATE/bug_report_sqlite.md

 labels: area-adonet-sqlite, customer-reported
 ---

+## File a bug

+Remember:

+* Please check that the [documentation](https://docs.microsoft.com/ef/) does not explain the behavior you are seeing.
+* Please search in both [open](https://github.com/dotnet/efcore/issues) and [closed](https://github.com/dotnet/efcore/issues?q=is%3Aissue+is%3Aclosed) issues to check that your bug has not already been filed.

 ### Include your code

-To fix any bug we mus first reproduce it.
+To fix any bug we must first reproduce it.
 To make this possible, please attach a small, runnable project or post a small, runnable code listing that reproduces what you are seeing.

 It is often impossible for us to reproduce a bug when working with only code snippets since we have to guess at the missing code.

 Use triple-tick code fences for any posted code.
 For example: